awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClient.md

 ### `notifyRecommendationsReceived(input:completion:)`

 Removes the specified recommendations from the specified assistant's queue of newly available recommendations.
-You can use this API in conjunction with <a href="https:​//docs.aws.amazon.com/wisdom/latest/APIReference/API_GetRecommendations.html">GetRecommendations and a waitTimeSeconds input for long-polling behavior and avoiding duplicate recommendations.
+You can use this API in conjunction with [GetRecommendations](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_GetRecommendations.html) and a waitTimeSeconds input for long-polling behavior and avoiding duplicate recommendations.

 ``` swift
 public func notifyRecommendationsReceived(input: NotifyRecommendationsReceivedInput, completion: @escaping (ClientRuntime.SdkResult<NotifyRecommendationsReceivedOutputResponse, NotifyRecommendationsReceivedOutputError>) -> Void)